Housing and Homelessness Strategy

 - helping people to secure permanent housing and so reduce demand for temporary accommodation.

-The Council received written confirmation on 28th November 2016 from Carl Sargeant (the Cabinet Secretary for Communities and Children) that the study had been approved.
+The Council received written confirmation on 28th November 2016 from the Welsh Government Cabinet Secretary for Communities and Children that the Gypsy Traveller Accommodation Assessment (GTAA) 2016 study had been approved.

-This 2016 Study will now replace the previous study that was undertaken in 2012.
+This 2016 Study replaced the previous study that was undertaken in 2012.

-The above documents are available to download below.
+The above mentioned documents are available to download below.

 For further information regarding any of the documents please contact: